Version: 2.1 | Last Updated: June 24, 2026

 You may use the Card for lawful purchases of goods and services wherever Visa is accepted, subject to the restrictions set forth in this Agreement and the User Terms.
 The Card is integrated with your Blink Wallet, and you may manage your Card through the Blink App.

 The Blink Card is integrated with the Blink Wallet services.
-You may: (a) view Card Transactions in real-time through the Blink App; (b) transfer funds to your Card Account from your other Wallet balances, including from both Custodial Mode and Non-Custodial Mode, subject to applicable conversion processes and fees; and (c) receive Transaction notifications through the Blink App.
+You may: (a) view Card Transactions in real-time through the Blink App; (b) transfer funds to your Card Balance from your other Wallet balances, including from both Custodial Mode and Non-Custodial Mode, subject to applicable conversion processes and fees; and (c) receive Transaction notifications through the Blink App.

 We may give you a personal identification number (“PIN”).
 For security reasons, you may have to provide the PIN before you are able to complete some transactions using the Card.
 Keep your PIN secure and do not write it down, give it to anyone, or keep it with your Card.
 If you lose your Card or believe someone has gained unauthorized access to your PIN, you must contact us immediately.